muaddibttv/tools_and_parsers/Kodi Related Python Scripts/Repo Generator/ReadMe.md

 # Repo Generator Project

 > All original work and credit goes out to the developers of the original Generator this is based on.
+I do not have their handles, so using this as the credit for their inspiration on this fork

 ## Files in this Git Project